MerelMoehn/21blackjack/README.md

 * Logo: this directly indicates to the user that this website is about twenty-one.

 ![Image of name submit option](./assets/images/usernamepersonalisation.png)
 * Name submit: this functionality gives the user the option to submit his or her name.
 This will personalize the page and game.
+The input is required and validated.
+Numbers are not allowed.

 ![Image of explanation section](./assets/images/explanationtwentyone.png)
 * Explanation section: the explanation section provides the user with the rules of the game.